xtendo-org/chips/README.md

 A plugin manager for [fish].

-## Advantages
+## Why another plugin manager?
+Why not Oh My Fish?

-Boost your friendly interactive shell with plugins.
+OMF is lovely, but it does have its shortcomings. chips aims to address them.
+The advantages are:

 - Fast: **Parallel installation/upgrade** of plugins.
 - Minimally invasive to your `config.fish`: Adding **one** line is sufficient
 - Zero overhead to the fish shell itself: **Only plugins will be sourced**, chips itself doesn't require any fish script to be loaded at all to work
-- Zero dependency and minimum installation cost: chips is a single statically-compiled binary executable file
+- **Zero dependency** and minimum installation cost: chips is a single statically-compiled binary executable file

 [Not an April Fools' joke](https://github.com/kinoru/chips/commit/0b87850ab0a658391b643f0ecc37f748dac89010).

 ## Installation

-Download chips:
+Download **chips 1.0.0** (2016-04-01):

-- [chips for GNU/Linux (x64)]
+- [chips 1.0.0 for GNU/Linux (x64)]
-- [chips for OS X]
+- [chips 1.0.0 for OS X]

 Then put it in a directory that is in `$PATH`.
 Normally the recommended location is `~/.local/bin`.